godotengine/godot-docs/classes/class_range.rst

 - void **unshare** **(** **)**

-Stops range from sharing its member variables with any other.
+Stops the ``Range`` from sharing its member variables with any other.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`